Steve McDonald (Coronation Street): Becky McDonald

-Steve embarks on an affair with fellow resident Becky Granger, portrayed by Katherine Kelly.
+Steve embarks on an affair with fellow resident Becky McDonald, portrayed by Katherine Kelly.
 Kelly revealed that she felt Steve was the best man for Becky over her previous lover Jason Grimshaw (Ryan Thomas), stating: "Both boys bring out different things in Becky.
 With Jason, they liked going clubbing, and it was no strings attached, I think Becky needs more than that, even though she wouldn't admit it.
 I think, long-term, Steve's better for her."
 When Gregson was interviewed by entertainment website Digital Spy, he was asked if he thought that Steve has had a positive impact on Becky's life.
 In reply he stated: "I think he's turned it around.
 She was all over the place getting into trouble all the time but he's made her grow up.
 And having a little girl there in Amy, that's made her grow a bit, too.
 She's got responsibilities now.
 She's besotted with him.
 She's still a total pisshead, though!"
 Steve and Becky attempted to marry twice in 2009, their first wedding was given a promotional push from ITV who aired adverts for the first wedding episodes.
 Their relationship was featured in a series of romantic plots which ITV dubbed the "Summer of Love" season of the soap, with advertisements airing.